Return to menu

 Kick off the fall football season in style as Gulf Shores & Orange Beach Tourism (which is a Southeastern Conference corporate sponsor) hosts the SEC BeachFest

 a late August festival featuring current and legendary players and coaches and much more.

 Showcase our tradition of shoreline stewardship during the Annual Coastal Cleanup

 in September.
 Discover how 3,917 miles of coastline has remained clean and pristine thanks to the hard work of over 61,000 volunteers, ranging from Boy and Girl Scout Clubs to engaged citizens.

 Highlighting October is the legendary National Shrimp Festival

 .
-Hosted on Gulf Shores Public Beach, this free festival attracts over 200,000 people who peruse though the art and crafts booths, enjoy the three stages full of live entertainment and dine on the coast’s succulent seafood during the 4 day event.
+Hosted on Gulf Shores Public Beach, this free festival attracts more than 200,000 people who peruse through the art and crafts booths, enjoy the three stages full of live entertainment and dine on the coast’s succulent seafood during the 4 day event.

 Returning for a second time, guests can find a feathered friend during the Fall Bird Banding

 at Fort Morgan.